 Nothing, let them get covered by snow.
 Don’t worry, it’s all part of the process, and it’s not going to crush the mini greenhouses or harm your seeds.

-It’s nice because, as the snow melts, it will seep into the containers, keeping the soil moist.
-In the spring after the snow melts off my containers, I go out there once and a while and toss more snow on top.
+In the spring after the snow melts off my containers, I go out there once in a while and toss more snow on top.
 That makes it super easy to water them.

 Do I need to protect the containers from harsh cold if we don’t have snow to insulate them?

 Nope.
 Put them out there in the freezing cold… and forget about them until spring.
-That’s the beauty of winter sowing!
+That’s the beauty of winter sowing.

 We have a big problem with squirrels and raccoons, will they bother my containers?

-We have squirrels and raccoons too, and I’ve never had a problem with them getting into my containers.
-If you’re too nervous to winter sow because of this, try putting out a few test containers, and see if any critter bother them.
+If you’re too nervous to winter sow because of this, try putting out a few test containers, and see if any critters bother them.

 I would think that since they are closed up tight, the critters will leave them alone.
 You could always leave the lids on your containers until you’re ready to plant the seedlings into the ground.